 Monday, August 18, 2014

-This July, I graduated with a 2:1 BSc in Physics from the University of Warwick.
+I graduated with a 2:1 BSc in Physics from the University of Warwick.
 I’m due to start on the Manufacturing Engineering graduate scheme at Jaguar Land Rover in September; however, it was only seven months prior that I had little idea of what I was going to do post-university.
-The great thing about studying a science is that while a future career may not always be directly applicable to your studies, you gain so many transferrable skills that employers absolutely love, such as a strong numerical ability and a good attention to detail.
+The great thing about studying a science is that while a future career may not always be directly applicable to your studies, you gain so many transferable skills that employers absolutely love, such as a strong numerical ability and a good attention to detail.

 I initially heard of IT’s just not for the boys! through a departmental email, and couldn’t resist the chance to attend Bloomberg’s HQ.
 The event was a valuable opportunity to communicate directly with employers, many of whom I hadn’t previously considered applying for.
 The highlight of the event was being able to hear from two fantastic speakers – the happiness expert, Alexandra Watson, and Kathryn Parsons, co-founder of Decoded.
 The confidence and inspiration that they managed to instil in me that day remained with me throughout all my application processes.